Bowen Front Beach Seawall

 Great idea to restore the seawall and enhance the beach approach with stepped concrete.
 Looking forward, the region's Economic Development personnel have been trying to identify something unique for Bowen to help attract more visitors and interest to our town.
 A wave generating Surf Park at the front beach confined by the two existing rock walls and a wave generator have previously been suggested by locals as a way to attract visitors to our northern piece of Whitsunday paradise.
 The wave generator construct would also be able to control tidal flow and minimise the effects of foreshore erosion.
 Yes, it all costs money but it could "kill two birds with the one stone" with proper planning and consideration. :)

-cjndcw almost 6 years ago
+cjndcw over 6 years ago